trevordbunch/cis411_lab0/labreports/LAB_al1412.md

 # Step 5: Setup a Continuous Integration configuration
 - What is the .circleci/config.yml doing?
+   The config.yml file downloads and caches the dependencies, and defines the working directory and desired image being used for the process.
+If needed, the latest cache is installed if no exact match for certain dependencies is found.

 - What do the various sections on the config file do?
+  `version: 2` - indicates the version which will be used
+  `jobs:`- indicates what jobs need to be done
+     `build:` - indicates the build being implemented
+         `docker:` - indicates the docker container being used
+           `image: circleci/node:10.3` - indicates the desired version of image being used

+   `working_directory: ~/repo` - indicates the working directory that will be used for the process

+    `steps:` - indicates the steps needed to take to obtain and cache dependencies `checkout`

+       `restore_cache:` - downloads and caches dependencies
+          keys:
+          - v1-dependencies-{{ checksum "package.json" }}
+          # fallback to using the latest cache if no exact match is found
+          - v1-dependencies-

+       `save_cache:` - saves the cached files
+          `paths:` - indicates the paths in which the cached files will be saved to
+            `node_modules`

+        `run: yarn test`, `run: yarn install` - run specified test(s)

 - When a CI build is successful, what does that philosophically and practically/precisely indicate about the build?
+   If a CI (continuous integration) build is successful, it indicates that new code changes to an app are regularly built, tested and merged into a shared repository, allowing the build to receive all necessary changes to be considered as a "good" build.

 - If you were to take the next step and ready this project for Continuous Delivery, what additional changes might you make in this configuration (conceptual, not code)?
+   To make the project ready for continuous delivery (CD), I would add several new lines of code which automate the CI process so that all changes can be released and deployed to the main repository.

 # Step 6: Merging the feature branch
 * The output of my git commit log